nea89o/ModDevWiki/docs/mixins/index.md

 public void someMixinMethod$mymodid() {}
 ```

-There are some exceptions for `@Inject`s, but in general it doesn't hurt to just add the postfix.
+There are some exceptions for `:::java @Inject`s, but in general it doesn't hurt to just add the postfix.

 ### Non destructive mixins